alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-veterinary-medicines.markdown

 You can then [sign in to apply for a certificate](https://www.vmd.defra.gov.uk/EC/Login.aspx).

 The fee is £30 (plus £15 for each certified copy, if you need these).
-You’ll get an invoice after you’ve applied from VMD.
+You’ll get an invoice after you’ve applied.

 When applying, you can ask for the following to be attached to your export documentation: